robert-dumitrescu/startup-assignment/README.md

 - run the actual task: `ES_PASS=$ES_PASS node build/populateESOneShot.js`

 # Work logs:
-Monday - I'm a little bit behind, I would have liked to have all the infrastructure part done, but I've only gotten the cron job ready.
+Monday (~8h) - I'm a little bit behind, I would have liked to have all the infrastructure part done, but I've only gotten the cron job ready.
 It should be slightly easier though, as I was still getting used to Kubernetes.
 Still, decent progress was made.
+Tuesday (~2h) - Caught up with where I wanted to be, managed to setup and connect to Elasticsearch